openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 Solver parameters
 +++++++++++++++++

-The constructor of :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator` accepts several parameters related to the solver setting.
+The constructor of :class:`~impacts_estimation.impacts_estimation.RandomRecipeCreator` accepts several parameters related to the solver setting.

 * ``dual_gap_type`` allows to choose the type of measurement of the `duality gap <https://en.wikipedia.org/wiki/Duality_gap>`_.
 It can be seen as an expression of whether the precision of the variable optimization must be absolute or relative.
 * ``dual_gap_limit`` determines the precision of the variable optimization by the solver.
 Relative or absolute according to ``dual_gap_type``.